marcel-dempers/docker-development-youtube-series/storage/databases/postgres/1-introduction/README.md

 docker compose up
 ```

-We can access our database from the adminer webpage on `http://localhost8080` </br>
+We can access our database from the adminer web page on `http://localhost8080` </br>

 When running containers, its always important to pull the image by tag </br>